 Behold the Beauty of Lake Tufub

-Though it would be most convenient to visit here during summer, the best view of Lake Tufub would be during the rainy months.
-At these times, the lake is filled to capacity.
+Though it would be most convenient to visit here during summer, the best view of Lake Tufob would be during the rainy months.
+During these periods, the lake is filled to capacity.
 Mists also frequently appear and envelop the lake, casting a dramatic view.

 Untold Stories of Lake Tufub

 For the locals of Barlig, unseen deities and spirits guard the lake.
-That is why, they consider it sacred.
-In the past, only few goes near the lake out of fear.
+That is why they consider it sacred.
+In the past, only a few go near the lake out of fear.
 Some would even offer sacrifices to appease the spirits.

 One story tells of a local tourist who forgot her bag along the lake.
 When she went back to retrieve it, she was surprised to see that it’s gone!
-She surmised that the spirits have taken it and hurriedly went home.
+She surmised that the spirits have taken it.

 Sustaining Lake Tufub

 Recently, there have been issues regarding Lake Tufub.
-Some locals claim that they own the lake, thus, began doing developments and clearings.
+Some locals claim that they own the lake.
 A road has also been constructed, damaging mossy forests.
-Some surrounding forests have also been partially damaged.
-That is why, some locals lament that Lake Tufub is no longer as beautiful as it was in the past.
+That is why some locals lament that Lake Tufub is no longer as beautiful as it was in the past.

 Lake Tufob, as a body of water, is supposed to be communally-owned by the community, not just by one person.
 It is a natural wonder that every Barlig echoes with pride.
-That is why, it should be well-taken care of.
+Thus, it should be well-taken care of.

-I just hope that the local government will take consistent actions to solve these issues.
-To sustainably manage the lake, guidelines must be created and strictly enforced.
+I just hope that the local government will take consistent actions to solve protect the lake and the surrounding mossy forests.
+To do so, guidelines must be created and strictly enforced.

 I also noticed litters such as junk food packaging, plastics, and bottles.
 Rules on proper waste disposal must then be put in place.